ULTUX/StoneDropPlugin/README.md

 /drop stack - toggle (for command sender) automatic crafting of diamonds, gold, etc. into their block equivalents.\
 /drop cobble - toggle (for command sender) drop of cobblestone from stone.\
 /drop - toggle (for command sender) drop of specific material from stone.\
-/whatdrops - displays list of items that can drop, their chances and ammounts.\
+/whatdrops - displays a list of items that can drop, their chances and amounts.\
 /shutdown - op/console-only command.
-It schedules a server closage and informs all players about it.\
+It schedules a server shut down and informs all players about it.\
-/cancelshutdown - op/console-only command. cancels shutdown if it has been initialized.
+/cancelshutdown - op/console-only command.
+Cancels shut down if it's been initialized.

 ## How to edit config.yml file?